orinverse/orin/doc/tracing.md

 #### Tracepoint `net:outbound_message`

-Is called when a message is send to a peer over the P2P network.
+Is called when a message is sent to a peer over the P2P network.
 Passes information about our peer, the connection and the message as arguments.

 Arguments passed: